-This course provides a foundation in project management techniques, models, and knowledge to enable to student to design and operate an effective project management system.
-The engineer's approach to problem-solving is highlighted in the context of managing projects.
+This course provides a foundation in project management techniques, models, and knowledge to enable students to design and operate an effective project management system.
+The engineer's approach to problemsolving is highlighted in the context of managing projects.
 The project manager role is explicated for interactions with team members, leadership, and other stakeholders.
-Topics are aligned with the Project Management Body of Knowledge (PMBOK).
+Topics are aligned with the Project

+Management Body of Knowledge (PMBOK).